 Eufy Robot Vacuums: More Dock for Less Money

-Last updated: March 2026
+Last updated: August 2026

-Eufy's 2026 lineup — 2 models from $279 to $649 — built around the idea that a full Omni dock shouldn't cost a thousand dollars.
+Eufy's 2026 lineup — 4 models from $279 to $650 — built around the idea that a full Omni dock shouldn't cost a thousand dollars.

 About Eufy

 Eufy is Anker's smart home brand, and if you know Anker, you already know the playbook: take what premium brands charge a fortune for and deliver 80% of it at half the price.
 In the robot vacuum space, that translates to the X10 Pro Omni — a robot with a full self-maintaining dock, AI obstacle avoidance, and dual spinning mops that regularly sells for under $600.
 That's the same feature set Roborock and Dreame package into $800-$1,000 machines.
+In 2026 the play got sharper still: the Omni C28 pairs 15,000Pa and a self-cleaning roller mop with the same class of dock at a street price that regularly touches $500, and the step-up Omni E25 adds the obstacle-avoidance camera the C28 leaves out — enough to make it the highest-ranked eufy Vacuum Wars has ever tested.

 The budget end of the lineup takes a completely different approach.
 The C10 is a vacuum-only robot with no mopping capability at all, but its 2.85-inch profile makes it one of the slimmest robots you can buy.
 For pet owners with low furniture, that single trick is worth the trade-offs.
 Eufy doesn't try to compete across every price tier the way Xiaomi or Roborock does — they pick specific value gaps and fill them aggressively.